ikim025/ucr-cs100/textbook/using-bash/sed/README.md

 delimiter.

 *2.* The character after `s` is called a delimiter.
-The delimiters are MUST HAVE to parse the command, to separate the substitution command from the search pattern and separate the search pattern from the replacement string.
+The delimiters are needed to parse the command, to separate the substitution command from the search pattern and separate the search pattern from the replacement string.
 In the case of the above example, the delimiter is a slash, but the delimiter can be any character you want as long as there are three of them:

 ```